dszv/Lagrange/_posts/2021-04-10-lorentz-force.md

 ### Ehrenfest theorem

-The Ehrenfest theorem states [ref] that the time evolution of the expected value for some operator $O$ is given by
+The Ehrenfest theorem states[^1] that the time evolution of the expected value for some operator $O$ is given by

 $$
 \begin{equation}